-What You Will Need to Single Crochet
+Tools You’ll Need to Start the Single Crochet

 Single Crochet (SC) Stitch Type

 The single crochet stitch creates a closed stitch design which is perfect for all types of projects such as blankets (the single crochet chevron blanket is my favorite!), scarves and amigurumi.
-Below you will find a few pointers on what type of yarn is best to use with the single crochet
+Below you will find a few pointers on what type of yarn is best to use with the single crochet.

 The denseness of a single crochet fabric will depend on the type of fiber that is used.
 For example, if you use a bamboo yarn with the single crochet stitch, you will get a finished piece with a beautiful drape which is great for a sweater or shawl.

-How to Single Crochet
+The Single Crochet Tutorial

 Skill Level: Basic